teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 **Likelihood of Confusion.** The Trademark Office will compare your trademark to a database of existing trademark registrations.
 If your trademark is too similar to an existing registration, it will be rejected for "likelihood of confusion" under §2(d).
 This comparison weighs two major factors: the mark and the product.
 Your trademark should only be refused if your brand, as used on your product, is too similar to an existing mark used on a similar product.

 In the language of the Lanham Act §2(d), the Trademark Office will refuse to register a trademark that,

 > (d) Consists of or comprises a mark which so resembles a mark registered in the Patent Office... as to be likely, when applied to the goods of the applicant to cause confusion….

-How similar is “too similar”?
-A new trademark is too similar to an old one if an average consumer is likely to confuse the new product for the old one, or associate the company that makes the new product with the company that makes the old one.  product for the older product.
-This "likelihood of confusion" test actually involves several more complicated legal considerations, and goes beyond the scope of this quick guide.[^1]
+How similar is *too similar*?
+A new trademark is too similar to an old one if an average consumer is likely to confuse the new product for the old one.
+This "likelihood of confusion" test involves several complicated legal considerations, and goes beyond the scope of this quick guide.[^1]

 [^1]: The leading case on this complicated “likelihood of confusion” issue is [_In re EI DuPont DeNemours & Co._, 476 F. 2d 1357 (CCAP 1973)](http://scholar.google.com/scholar_case?&case=10357410588643700224).

 **Distinctiveness.** A trademark should be "distinctive" as opposed to merely "descriptive" or worse - "generic."
 Generic words are words that define a particular product.
 Trademark Law does not protect these words.
 Instead, they are kept available in the public domain.
 For example, every coffee shop must be allowed to use the word "coffee" in its marketing.
 The Trademark Office will not grant anyone single coffee shop the exclusive rights to use such a generic term.
 If you apply for a trademark that defines - or even closely describes - a product, the Trademark Office will reject your application.

 This is not only the law, its good branding.
-A distinctive trademark makes a lasting impression, while a generic trademark is quickly forgotten.
+A distinctive trademark makes a lasting impression, while customers quickly forget a generic trademark.

 <!--